teddytomas/stoploss/README.md

 **MKT DATA** is a listener for market data updates responsible for sending orderbook updates.

-green components are the ones developed independantly.<br> blue components are existing project Serum components.
+green components are the ones developed independently.<br> blue components are existing project Serum components.

 ### Sequence Diagram